 One long-standing concern about having the central bank focus on inflation and unemployment is that it may be overlooking certain other economic problems that are coming in the future.
-For example, from 1994 to 2000 during what was known as the “dot-com” boom, the U.S. stock market, which is measured by the Dow Jones Industrial Index (which includes 30 very large companies from across the U.S. economy), nearly tripled in value.
+For example, from 1994 to 2000 during what was known as the “dot-com” boom, the U.S. stock market, which the Dow Jones Industrial Index measures (which includes 30 very large companies from across the U.S. economy), nearly tripled in value.
 The Nasdaq index, which includes many smaller technology companies, increased in value by a multiple of five from 1994 to 2000.
 These rates of increase were clearly not sustainable.
-Indeed, stock values as measured by the Dow Jones were almost 20% lower in 2009 than they had been in 2000.
+Stock values as measured by the Dow Jones were almost 20% lower in 2009 than they had been in 2000.
 Stock values in the Nasdaq index were 50% lower in 2009 than they had been in 2000.
-The drop-off in stock market values contributed to the recession of 2001 and the higher unemployment that followed.
+The drop-off in stock market values contributed to the 2001 recession and the higher unemployment that followed.

-A similar story can be told about housing prices in the mid-2000s.
+We can tell a similar story about housing prices in the mid-2000s.
 During the 1970s, 1980s, and 1990s, housing prices increased at about 6% per year on average.
 During what came to be known as the “housing bubble” from 2003 to 2005, housing prices increased at almost double this annual rate.
 These rates of increase were clearly not sustainable.
-When the price of housing fell in 2007 and 2008, many banks and households found that their assets were worth less than they expected, which contributed to the recession that started in 2007.
+When housing prices fell in 2007 and 2008, many banks and households found that their assets were worth less than they expected, which contributed to the recession that started in 2007.

-At a broader level, some economists worry about a leverage cycle, where “leverage” is a term used by financial economists to mean “borrowing.”
+At a broader level, some economists worry about a leverage cycle, where “leverage” is a term financial economists use to mean “borrowing.”
 When economic times are good, banks and the financial sector are eager to lend, and people and firms are eager to borrow.
-Remember that the amount of money and credit in an economy is determined by a money multiplier—a process of loans being made, money being deposited, and more loans being made.
+Remember that a money multiplier determines the amount of money and credit in an economy —a process of loans made, money deposited, and more loans made.
 In good economic times, this surge of lending exaggerates the episode of economic growth.
 It can even be part of what lead prices of certain assets—like stock prices or housing prices—to rise at unsustainably high annual rates.
 At some point, when economic times turn bad, banks and the financial sector become much less willing to lend, and credit becomes expensive or unavailable to many potential borrowers.
 The sharp reduction in credit, perhaps combined with the deflating prices of a dot-com stock price bubble or a housing bubble, makes the economic downturn worse than it would otherwise be.

 Thus, some economists have suggested that the central bank should not just look at economic growth, inflation, and unemployment rates, but should also keep an eye on asset prices and leverage cycles.
 Such proposals are quite controversial.
 If a central bank had announced in 1997 that stock prices were rising “too fast” or in 2004 that housing prices were rising “too fast,” and then taken action to hold down price increases, many people and their elected political representatives would have been outraged.
 Neither the Federal Reserve nor any other central banks want to take the responsibility of deciding when stock prices and housing prices are too high, too low, or just right.
 As further research explores how asset price bubbles and leverage cycles can affect an economy, central banks may need to think about whether they should conduct monetary policy in a way that would seek to moderate these effects.